 The Final Battle

-When Clarita was finally healed and delivered, it was said that news reporters counted around 15 demons that seem to have left.
+After Clarita was delivered, news reporters counted around 15 demons that left her body.
 Later, Clarita described the demonic beings as having long fangs with buck teeth in front.

 The authority of Jesus